adobe/helix-status/README.md

 The example above shows how to extract the `EXAMPLE_API_TOKEN` value from the action's (default) parameters and applies it to the `Authorization` header.

+# Status Codes

+The health check reports following HTTP status codes:

+- `200` (OK): all health checks performed successfully
+- `504` (Gateway Timeout): the health check took too long to execute
+- `502` (Gateway Error): the health check got an error response from the checked URL
+- `500` (Server Error): the generic check function did not execute successfully

 # Development

 ## Deploying Helix Status